 You shouldn’t pray that these thugs will die; you should pray that they should repent!
 And then, automatically, “the wicked will be no more.”

 Rabbi Meir followed his wife’s advice.
-Sure enough, the neighborhood hooligans changed their ways, due to the scholar’s prayers.
+Sure enough, the neighborhood hooligans changed their ways due to the scholar’s prayers.

 Why didn’t Rabbi Meir think of his wife’s sensible solution himself?

-Bruria understood the greatness of the human spirit, which God created upright and good.
+Bruriah understood the greatness of the human spirit, which God created upright and good.
 We cannot alter the basic nature of the soul.
-Given this kernel of good planted in the soul — even in the most hardened criminals — it is logical to pray for Divine assistance that these people should succeed in breaking the shackles of their evil tendencies.
+Given the kernel of goodness planted in the soul — even in unrepentant criminals — it is logical to pray for Divine assistance that these people should succeed in breaking the shackles of their evil tendencies.

-(adapted from Ein Eyah vol. I, p.
+(Adapted from Ein Eyah vol. I, p.
 48 on Berachot 10)